 EXPORT_DIR=/exlibris/sfx_ver/sfx4_1/sfx-instance-name/templates/img/browzine3.
 With this script now setup, the last step is to access the crontab file of your SFX server in order to schedule the automated export like what is seen below.
 Two lines that need to be added are shown below.

 zip browzine.zip browzine.txt

 cp $SCRATCH_DIR/browzine.zip $EXPORT_DIR/browzine.zip

 00 04 * * 01 /exlibris/sfx_ver/sfx4_1/sfx-instance-name/admin/kbtools/export.cron --mode=profile --profile=BrowZine --filename=browzine.txt 00 05 * * 01 /exlibris/sfx_ver/sfx4_1/sfx-instance-name/home/export_process.sh > /tmp/export_process.logThe first line references the export.cron tool that comes with SFX and is created by Ex Libris.
 When configured as shown, the export.cron script runs on a weekly schedule with the BrowZine profile we created in step 1, and names the file "browzine.txt".
 Please note again that the exact directory for this script may vary depending on your SFX version.

 The second line then runs the script we created in step 2 shortly after the first script runs and also (optionally) logs the process as it occurs.

-4. Once you have completed the steps below, please send us the URL we should be using to retrieve this zip file to firstname.lastname@example.org.
-If you place the zip file at a publicly-accessible URL, we can simply start processing it right away; if you want to lock down that URL by IP, we have a static IP address we can communicate to you that you can whitelist.
-To get our static IP to add to your whitelist, please contact email@example.com.
+4. Once you have completed the steps below, please send us the URL we should be using to retrieve this zip file to email@example.com.
+If you place the zip file at a publicly-accessible URL, we can simply start processing it right away; if you want to lock down that URL by IP, we have a static IP address we can communicate to you that you can allow within the SFX admin.
+To get our static IP, please contact firstname.lastname@example.org.